October 1903: California Polytechnic School

 Learn by Doing continues

 In 1966, after 33 years as Cal Poly’s leader, President McPhee retired.
-Robert E. Kennedy succeeded him, ushering in a period of period of remarkable growth and expansion.
+Robert E. Kennedy succeeded him, ushering in a period of remarkable growth and expansion.
 The arrival of President Warren J. Baker in 1979 continued the success of Cal Poly and its learn-by-doing philosophy.

 For the 2001 Centennial celebrations, the first book-length history of Cal Poly was created.
 Cal Poly: The First Hundred Years features 320 illustrations from all decades of campus life.
 Copies are available in Special Collections and Archives and the main collections at the Kennedy Library.